cmungall/behavior-lego/README.md

 a chunk of flesh, swallowing, digesting and then defecating in a hedge (I couldn't find an ENVO term for the den of a lion).

+There is a bit of weirdness due to the lack of digestion process in NBO.

 ## Requirements:

  * Protege 4